karmab/kcli/doc/index.md

 This tool is meant to interact with a local/remote libvirt daemon and to easily deploy from templates (optionally using cloudinit).
 It will also report IPS for any vm connected to a dhcp-enabled libvirt network and generally for every vm deployed from this client.
-There is also support for virtualbox and kubevirt
+There is also support for
+- gcp
+- aws
+- kubevirt
+- virtualbox

 # Installation